Call4Cloud | MMP-C | Autopilot | Device Preparation

 7. Logging

 Here comes the discussion….
-Are we going to block removable storage/limit the use of removable storage or just allow it?
+Are we going to block removable storage, limit its use, or just allow it?

-For each choice you make, you will need to make sure you don’t set and forget.
+For each choice you make, you must ensure you don’t set and forget.
 You really need to know when someone is trying to attach a new removable storage device.
 So you need to monitor it, so go open your event log and go take a look at the Kernel-PnP event log

 But what to do, when you are not blocking removable storage?
-Of course, you want to make sure you are logging all of those events.
-How are we going to make sure we are notified when someone successfully copied a file?
+Of course, you want to ensure you are logging all those events.
+How will we ensure we are notified when someone successfully copies a file?
 MCAS!
 This is the way!

 Like always, I have done a blog about this subject some time ago.
 Go out and read it if you are interested!

-Removing the whole policy or removing the assignment in Intune will also make sure the settings are removed from the device!
+Removing the whole policy or removing the assignment in Intune will also ensure the settings are removed from the device!

-But beware if you are changing an existing policy and you only remove the Hardware ID’s like below it will not remove the settings from the client
+But beware, if you are changing an existing policy and you only remove the Hardware IDs like the ones below, it will not remove the settings from the client.

 You will need to change the: Block hardware device installation by device identifiers to: not configured